christianThardy/christianThardy.github.io/tom-interpretability.md

 **Mid-Layer Previous Token Integration (L10-12)**
 - **Primary Function:** Complex state representation building
     - **QKVO Flow:**
-      - 10.5 queries against 5.4 and 8.1 outputs, 11.3 queries against 2.3 and 10.5, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations (“John takes cat on basket”)
+      - 10.5 queries against 5.4 and 8.1 outputs, 11.3 queries against 2.3 and 10.5, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations
-      - 12.2/3 form a tight integration cluster with shared Q/K spaces (“the cat is on the”, “the cat and puts it on the”)
+      - 12.2/3 form a tight integration cluster with shared Q/K/V spaces (“the cat is on the”, “the cat and puts it on the”, “In the room are John”, “basket”, “and goes to work”)
-      - Values from this cluster encode complex state patterns (“John takes cat and puts”, “and puts on basket”, “Mark puts cat on box”, “Mark takes cat off basket”)
+      - Values from this cluster encode complex state patterns (“John takes cat and puts”, “and puts on basket”, “Mark puts cat on box”, “Mark takes cat off basket”, “cat is on the”)
-      - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (“John takes cat and puts it on the basket”, “Mark takes the cat off the basket”)
+      - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (“John takes cat and puts it on the basket”, “Mark takes the cat off the basket and”)

 ```markdown
 [DTH L8.1] ---------> [Induction L14-17]